 As you play with Little League Baseball, please keep in mind that all rules are to be followed and we expect you to enforce the rules.
 Rules are in place to protect your players and to give them a fuller baseball experience.
 Let your players do as much as possible, including warming up pitchers.
 Review our local rules often during the season - Little League specific rules and safety procedures are highlighted in the local rules.

 IMPORTANT DATES TO REMEMBER

-Mandatory Coaches Meeting - March 9 to 14, see our website for details.
+Mandatory Coaches Meeting - March 15 to April 8th, see our direct emails for scheduling by division.

-Mandatory Coaches Training (including First Aid Training) Feb 9 & 27
+Mandatory Coaches Training (including First Aid Training) March 15 to April 8th.

 Umpire Safety Training